Environmental Policy

 Our Practices in Detail

-How we put our values into action.
+How we put our values into action

 Seed-Grown Cacao for Genetic Diversity

 Unlike commercially propagated cacao that uses bud grafts to produce uniform clones, our trees are grown from seed — each one genetically unique.
-This diversity makes the farm naturally more resilient to pests and disease, reducing the need for intervention, and contributes to the complex, layered flavour profile that makes our chocolate distinctive.
+This diversity makes the farm naturally more resilient to pests and disease, reducing the need for intervention, and contributes to the complex, layered flavor profile that makes our chocolate distinctive.

 Sun-Drying Over Artificial Drying

 We dry our fermented beans over seven full days in natural Kerala sunlight rather than using mechanical dryers.
-This slower process consumes zero energy, produces no emissions, and results in a better-quality bean with more complex flavour development.
+This slower process consumes zero energy, produces no emissions, and results in a better-quality bean with more complex flavor development.
 It is also the traditional method — and tradition, in this case, happens to be the most sustainable.

 Fermentation Box Design